dafny-lang/dafny/docs/_includes/Modules.md

    iterating outward to each successive enclosing module until a match is found or the default toplevel module is reached without a match.
 No consideration of export sets, default or otherwise, is used in this step.
-Howecver, if at any stage a matching name is found that is not a module declaration, the resolution fails.
+However, if at any stage a matching name is found that is not a module declaration, the resolution fails.
 See the examples below.

 2a.
 Once the leading ``NameSegment`` is resolved as say module `M`, the next ``NameSegment``